 Southern Oregon University is a welcoming community committed to inclusive excellence and the celebration of diversity.
 Without diversity, our educational process is diminished.
 Working together in support of our commitment to diversity, we strengthen and enrich our role as learners, educators and members of a tightly connected global community.
 We encourage those who share in our commitment to diversity, to join our community and we expect all our employees to demonstrate an ability and desire to create an inclusive campus community.

 Department: Computer Sciences

-The Southern Oregon University, (SOU) Division of Science, Technology, Engineering and Mathematics (STEM) Computer Science program invites applications for a tenure track, 9-month, faculty position in Computer Science at the Assistant Professor level.
+Southern Oregon University (SOU), the Division of Science, Technology, Engineering and Mathematics (STEM), and the Computer Science program invite applications for a tenure track, 9-month, faculty position in Computer Science at the Assistant Professor level.

 All specialties will receive full consideration, but we are especially interested in candidates with backgrounds in web development, mobile applications, cloud computing, machine learning and artificial intelligence, big data, visualization and graphics, parallel and GPU accelerated computing, operating systems, networking and distributed systems, security, programming languages, and software engineering.

 The program offers a well-rounded Computer Science degree that seeks to develop digital problem solvers equipped to meet the ever-changing technological needs of today's world.
 All faculty teach a variety of programming and core courses that provide students with a solid background in computer science with a focus on software development, algorithms, and data structures.
 Faculty also teach one or two electives in each of their areas of expertise.
 A diversity of expertise is sought to maintain a rich degree program that provides additional breadth and depth through elective offerings aligned with student interests and employer needs.